Marie Chantal Nijimbere

-Marie Chantal Nijimbere (born in 1983) is a serving Minister of Communication, ICT and Media in the Republic of Burundi appointed by the President of Burundi, General Evariste Ndayishimiye.
+Marie Chantal Nijimbere (born 1983) is a Burundian politician serving as Minister of Commerce, Transport, Industry and Tourism.
+From 28 June 2020 to 9 September 2024, she served as Minister of Communication, ICT and Media in the Republic of Burundi, appointed by the President Evariste Ndayishimiye.
+She was subsequently replaced by Léocadie Ndacayisaba who is the current Minister of Communication, ICT and Media.

 Background and education

 Nijimbere was born in 1983 in Cankuzo.
-She received a bachelor's degree in Economics and Administration from the University of Burundi in 2010 and she also had a master's degree in Business and Administration from Mount Kenya University.
+She received a bachelor's degree in Economics and Administration from the University of Burundi in 2010 and a master's degree in Business and Administration from Mount Kenya University.

 Career

 Nijimbere has 10 years of experience in the civil society sector.
-She worked with the association of scouts and guides of Burundi where she managed finances and account, organized national events and supervised young people.
+She worked with the association of scouts and guides of Burundi where she managed finances and accounts, organized national events and supervised young people.
 From 2010 to 2014 she was in control of the finance of African scouting events.
 In 2017, she became the accountant of the African Scouting events that was held in that year.
 In June 2020, she was appointed as the Minister of Communication, ICT and Media by the President of the Republic of Burundi Evariste Ndayishimiye.